williaml4292/sep-10-freedom-project/tool/learning-log.md

   * {% include_relative somedir/footer.html %} Includes content from a file relative to the current file.
    * Does not work with ../
  * https://github.com/brianmueller/cssi-curriculum is not a tutorial for Jekyll (Spent half the period going through this)
-* Layouts are especially useful many files need the same exact html. (nav bar, footers, headers, etc)
+* Layouts are especially useful as many files need the same exact html. (nav bar, footers, headers, etc)
 * Next steps: Making a separate nav bar at the side and (maybe) adding SEP notes into Jekyll.
- * Should also learn how to make the local repository into remote.
+ * Should also learn how to make the local repository remote.
 ### 3/5/25
 Uses `<nav>`
 * https://www.youtube.com/watch?v=6h8-uPadFug
-* Layout nav bar:
+* Layout navbar:
 ``` HTML
 <nav>
 <ul>